bitly/dablooms/README.md

 to maintain the integrity of a given bloom filter with accurate additions and removals.

-## Enter Dablooms
+## Enter dablooms
-Dablooms is one such implementation of a scaling, counting, bloom filter that takes additional metadata during additions and deletions in the form of a monotonically increasing integer to classify elements such as a timestamp.
+dablooms is one such implementation of a scaling, counting, bloom filter that takes additional metadata during additions and deletions in the form of a monotonically increasing integer to classify elements such as a timestamp.
 This is used during additions/removals to easily classify an element into the correct bloom filter (essentially a comparison against a range).

-Dablooms is designed to scale itself using these monotonically increasing identifiers and the given capacity.
-When a bloom filter is at capacity, Dablooms will create a new bloom filter using the to-be-added elements identifier as the beginning identifier for the new bloom filter.
+dablooms is designed to scale itself using these monotonically increasing identifiers and the given capacity.
+When a bloom filter is at capacity, dablooms will create a new bloom filter using the to-be-added elements identifier as the beginning identifier for the new bloom filter.
 Given the fact that the identifiers monotonically increase, new elements will be added to the newest bloom filter.
 Note, in theory and as implemented,